World Book Capital: Incheon 2015

-Large scale events, such as the Korea Reading Festival and the Korean Library Association's General Conference, were organised and were met with extensive participation.
+Large-scale events, such as the Korea Reading Festival and the Korean Library Association's General Conference, were organised and met with extensive participation.

 The Incheon EduContent Fair introduced a place where education met with digital technology.
 It constituted a platform for global information sharing on the latest trends in related industries.
 This fair also presented the future of education with state-of-the-art technologies such as Smart Class and Hologram Class.
 Local libraries provided reading resources for different social groups, age groups, the less privileged.
 Events were held aimed to reignite interest in the humanities.
 People and companies supported the local libraries through book donations and voluntary work.

 According to the National Survey of Reading Habits, conducted by the Ministry of Culture, Sports and Tourism the number of books read by Incheon citizens in 2015 increased by around 47%.